Dipak4523/WeatherApp/README.md

 How To Run App.

-It is Simple git clone url.
+It is Simple git clone code into your pc and run the main.dart files.

 Create a basic Flutter weather application that fetches weather data from an API and displays it using the BLoC architecture.
 Focus on essential features, clean code, and efficient state management.